 In the above cluster connection all parameters have been explicitly specified.
-The following shows all the available configuration options address
+The following shows address

 Each cluster connection only applies to addresses that match the specified address field.
 An address is matched on the cluster connection when it begins with the string specified in this field.
-The address field on a cluster connection also supports comma separated lists and an exclude syntax !.
-To prevent an address from being matched on this cluster connection, prepend a cluster connection address string with !.
+The address field on a cluster connection also supports comma separated lists and an exclude syntax!.
+To prevent an address from being matched on this cluster connection, prepend a cluster connection address string with!.